Going Places (1938 film): Cast

+Production

+The Dandridge Sisters appear unbilled, as singers in a large production number.

 Accolades

 The song "Jeepers Creepers" was nominated for the American Film Institute list AFI's 100 Years...100 Songs.

 Johnny Mercer and Harry Warren won an Oscar nomination for Best Song for "Jeepers Creepers".
 The song later would be sung in Yankee Doodle Dandy (1942), The Day of the Locust (1975), The Cheap Detective (1978) and the horror thriller Jeepers Creepers (2001).